Fan Fic / Yu-Gi-Oh! The Thousand Year Door

 - Aesop.
 From being just another duelist that Stan defeats to earn another Crystal Card in the original to becoming one of the finalists in Redux.

 - The demon Graz'zt also qualifies.
-In Shadowchasers: Ascension, he was only mentioned as the demon that Jalie Squarefoot wanted to offer Red Feather and Penelope to (Both of these fics were written by Cyber Commander).
+In Shadowchasers: Ascension, he was only mentioned as the demon that Jalie Squarefoot wanted to offer Red Feather and Penelope to (Both of these fics were written by Occam Razor).
 In Redux however, he is the one who gave the Shadow Queen her powers and she serves as his proxy as well.

 - The various supporters of the Three Heroes such as: Jolene, Ivan, and Pennigton also qualify: In the original fic, they don't do much in supporting Stan, Francesca, and Andy and only appear at certain parts, and are never seen again.
 In Redux, They are a part of a secret resistance led by Merlow that plans on fighting the Shadow Queen's forces outside the Palace of Shadow.